tiagoCMatias/monoBreaker/README.md

 # MonoBreaker

-MonoBreaker is a Python program for breaking Django Monoliths.
+MonoBreaker is a Python program for decomposing Monolithic Django Application towards Microservices.

 ## Requirements